religiosa1/tgnotifier/README.md

 go build github.com/religiosa1/tgnotifier/cmd/tgnotifier
 ```

-Refer to the go docs on crosscompilation and stuff.
+Refer to the go docs on cross compilation and stuff.

 You can use ldflags, to override the default config file location.